fireblocks/java-sdk/docs/WebhooksV2Api.md

 Resend failed notifications

-Resend all failed notifications for a webhook in the last 24 hours  Endpoint Permission: Owner, Admin, Non-Signing Admin.
+Resend all failed notifications for a webhook in the last 24 hours  Endpoint Permission: Owner, Admin, Non-Signing Admin, Editor, Signer.

 ### Example